Resiliency Mathematical Formulation

 \[ Z^{B}_{curt} = \pi^{curt} \sum_{t \in \mathcal{T}} \left[ \sum_{w \in \mathcal{W}} (A^{W}_{w,t} \, Cap^{W}_{w} - p^{W}_{w,t}) + \sum_{k \in \mathcal{K}} (A^{K}_{k,t} \, Cap^{K}_{k} - p^{K}_{k,t}) \right]. \]

-No CAPEX or fixed-O&M terms (capacities are fixed parameters).
+CAPEX is intentionally excluded from \(Z^{B}\) (capacities are fixed planning outputs from the CEM, so CAPEX is sunk relative to (B)); \(Z^{B}_{FOM}\) is included because annual fixed O&M is incurred whether or not the asset operates and is part of the annual operating cost comparison.
 Problem (B) does not include outages, so \(\delta_{a,t} \equiv 1\) and \(\delta^{m}_{t} \equiv 1\) for every asset and must-run source; the outage multipliers therefore do not appear in (B).

-4.2 Problem (O): Per-hour outage dispatch starting at \(h\)#
+4.2 Problem (O): Per-hour outage dispatch starting at \(h\)

 Minimize the operational cost over the outage horizon

-\[ Z^{O}(h) = Z^{O}_{thermal}(h) + Z^{O}_{storage}(h) + Z^{O}_{imp}(h) + Z^{O}_{exp}(h) + Z^{O}_{slack}(h) + Z^{O}_{curt}(h). \]
+\[ Z^{O}(h) = Z^{O}_{thermal}(h) + Z^{O}_{storage}(h) + Z^{O}_{imp}(h) + Z^{O}_{exp}(h) + Z^{O}_{slack}(h) + Z^{O}_{soc\_slack}(h) + Z^{O}_{curt}(h) + Z^{O}_{FOM}(h). \]

 with components